 What positives you ask?

 The pandemic woke us up to prioritize our health.
 Shelter-in-place orders made us appreciate our everyday lives more.
 The decline of our economy really taught us to be wise with our money.
-The passing of George Floyd ignited the fight for basic human rights.

 Within our own homes, magic is happening with the downtime that has been bestowed upon us.